 Here's some pics:

 So who's the buyer for this?
-The target market is definitely more downtown than uptown.
-If they were going to locate north of Bloor they wouldn't go past Yorkville (ok, maybe Yonge Eglinton providing it was sky-high and polished glam).
-Think high-earning savvy fashion-forward 30 to 40-something swingles or couples in the occupations of health care, corporate finance/law, media and/or entertainment (pretty much any of the movers and shakers on Dragon's Den); OR a cool creative professional divorced Dad with (almost) adult kids; OR an international buyer with deep pockets whose children need accommodation while attending U of T.
+The Buyer for this residence is unlikely to locate north of Bloor because living in the heartbeat of the city is important to them.
+If they were to locate north of Bloor, they'd either choose a place in Yorkville or perhaps Yonge & Eglinton providing it was sky-high polished glam.
+This is a sophisticated affluent niche market with a high standard and exacting attention to detail.
+Think high-earning savvy fashion-forward 30 to 40-something swingles (possibly with a Trust Fund) or couples in the occupations of health care, technology, corporate finance/law/venture capital, media and/or entertainment (pretty much any of the movers and shakers on Dragon's Den); OR a cool creative professional divorced Dad with (almost) adult kids; OR a genuine rising star in his or her career-path with some high-style swag relocating from another city; OR an international buyer with deep pockets whose children need accommodation while attending U of T.

 Are you looking to purchase a penthouse?
 Well-positioned amongst coveted amenities, in a setting of uncompromising elegance, this perfect penthouse at 33 Charles Street East is special.
 If you're cosmopolitan, a non-conformist, and on trend (if not trend-setting!) this rare offering - well suited to the urbanite with cultivated tastes and a mise en scene lifestyle - is certainly worthy of consideration!

 Feel free to email email@example.com for more info too!

 ~ Posted by Steven Fudge, the purveyor of houseporn.ca and proprietor of Urbaneer.com, a division of Bosley Real Estate Ltd., Brokerage.